99230041271/Digital-Forensic/Ex.no-5 Autopsy Report.md

 Generate a Report:

-- After analyzing the data, click on Generate Report from the toolbar.
+Once the analysis is complete, click Generate Report from the toolbar.

-- Choose the type of report (HTML, CSV, Excel, etc.).
+Choose the preferred report format (e.g., HTML, CSV, Excel, etc.).

-- Select which parts of the analysis you want to include in the report.
+Select the specific sections or findings you want to include in the report.

 Export Findings:

-- Export individual files or artifacts that you need for your report or further analysis.
+Export selected files or artifacts that are relevant to your report or required for further examination.

 Final Review:

-- Review the report to ensure it includes all relevant information.
+Carefully review the generated report to verify that it contains all necessary and relevant information.

-- Save or print the report for use in your case.
+Save or print the finalized report for documentation and inclusion in your case file.

 ![[Step 5 Screenshot](images/step5.png)](https://github.com/Krishnabhargav08/DIGITAL-FORENSICS-LAB-EXERCISES/blob/972f703be7a3d1f082240d8c75b82fb83a26e45c/images/Ex-5%20im5.png)